GoogleCloudPlatform/cloud-code-samples/java/java-cloud-run-hello-world/README.md

 ### IntelliJ Running on Cloud Run

-1. Select `Edit Configurations` from the Run/Debug configurations dialog on the top taskbar.
-1. Add a `Cloud Code: Cloud Run: Deploy` configuration.
+1. Enable Cloud Run support on your project.
+In the [Console](http://console.cloud.google.com), use the navigation menu to access `APIs and Services` > `Dashboard`.
+Click on Cloud Run API within the list of available APIs and click `Enable API`.
-1. Select `Cloud Code: Deploy` target from the Run/Debug configurations dialog on the top taskbar.
+2. Choose the automatically created run configuration, `Cloud Run: Deploy` from the Run/Debug configurations dialog on the top taskbar.
+3. Click `Run` run action icon.
+This brings up the `Edit configuration` window.
+4. Set your Google Cloud project ID.
+5. Choose a region for your deployment platform.
+6. Click `Run`.

 ## Service Configuration

 Configuration for this service uses environment variables.

-* **`GOOGLE_CLOUD_PROJECT`** [default: `<none>`] Override for the Project ID.
-If set the service assumes it's running locally and does not use the metadata server.
 * **`PORT`** [default: `8080`] The service binds this port.
-To avoid conflicts, set explicitly set this environment variable to an unused value.
+To avoid conflicts, set explicitly this environment variable to an unused value.

 ## Next Steps